poludmik/rag-poc-deployment/README.md

 ## :dart: Project Goals

 The primary objective of this project is to develop a generative Q&A chatbot capable of answering questions related to financial reports of different companies.
 The chatbot leverages language models and is grounded in a knowledge base constructed from PDF files of financial reports.
+The app enables users to upload new PDFs, ask questions, and receive answers produced by LLMs along with the relevant documents.

 ### :sparkles: Features

 - **Knowledge Base:** Uses PDF files from financial reports to build a robust knowledge base (new PDFs can be uploaded through the UI).
 - **Grounding Techniques:** Ensures minimal hallucination by grounding responses in retrieved documents with FAISS indexes and `gte-base-en-v1.5` embeddings.
 - **Cloud Deployment:** Utilizes cloud-based SaaS offerings for scalable and robust performance.
-- **Dual Model Backend:** Integrates both `GPT-3.5-Turbo` from OpenAI and `Mistral-7B-Instruct-v0.2-AWQ` for model inference.
+- **Dual Model Backend:** Integrates both `GPT-3.5-Turbo` from OpenAI and open-source `Mistral-7B-Instruct-v0.2-AWQ` for model inference.

 ### :wrench: Technologies Used